MetroGel

 Frequently Asked Questions

-How long does it take for Metrogel to work on rosacea?
+How long does MetroGel take to work?

-Can I wear make-up over Metrogel?
+Can I wear make-up over MetroGel?

 Dr. Ross Elledge